xitop/jsonstrip/README.md

 ## Installation

-Install with `pip3` from the PyPI.
+Install with `pip` from the PyPI.

 ## How it works

 ### Single line comments

-A single line comment starts with two forward slashes `//` and continues until the end of a line.
+A single line comment starts either with two forward slashes `//` or a single hash sign `#` and continues until the end of a line.
 Single line comments are removed.

 Input:
 ```
-[10, 20] // this is a comment and will be removed
+[10, 20, // this is a comment and will be removed
+30, 40]  # this text is also a comment
 ```

 Output:
 ```
-[10, 20]
+[10, 20,
+30, 40]
 ```

 ### Multi-line comments

-A multi-line comment starts with `/*` and ends with `*/`.
+A multi-line comment (also called a block comment) starts with `/*` and ends with `*/`.
 These comments are removed when occurring at the end of line and replaced by whitespace elsewhere.

 Input:
 ```